-Context Resolution To study the usefulness of the profile tree in answering preference queries, and in particular for finding the appropriate preferences, we performed a set of experiments in which we count the number of cell accesses during context resolution.
-We run this experiment using both the real (Fig. 5, left) and synthetic profiles (Fig. 5, center and right).
+Number of Cells Accesses To study the usefulness of the profile tree in answering preference queries, and in particular for finding the appropriate preferences, we performed a set of experiments in which we count the number of cell accesses during context resolution.
+We run this experiment using both the real (Fig. 7, left) and synthetic profiles (Fig. 7, center and right).
 We use synthetic profiles with 500, 1000, 5000, and 10000 preferences.
-In all cases, the profile tree is the one in which the larger domains are mapped in lower levels.
-In synthetic profiles, the context values are selected from the corresponding domain, using both a uniform and a zipf data distribution with a = 1.5.
-We report results where the context parameters have hirerachies with (i) 2, 3 and 3 levels and (ii) 4, 6 and 6 levels, and for 50 randomly generated queries, where the context parameters take values from different hierarchy levels.
+In all cases, the profile tree is the one produced when the larger domains are mapped in levels lower in the tree.
+In synthetic profiles, the context values are selected from the corresponding domain, either using a uniform data distribution, or zipf data distribution with a = 1.5.
+We run this experiment for 50 different queries, where the context parameters have values from different hierarchy levels.
+The parameter with 50 values has 2 hierarchy levels, the parameter with 100 values has 3 hierarchy levels, and the parameter with 1000 values has 3 hierarchy levels.
 With the profile tree, exact match queries are resolved by a simple root-to-leaf traversal, while non exact matches need to consider multiple candidate paths.
-In the case of the sequential scan, for both the exact and the non exact matches the whole profile needs to be scanned.
+In the case of the sequential scan, for exact matches, the profile is scanned until the matching state is found, while for non exact matches, we need to scan the whole profile.